John England (bishop): Philosophical and Classical Seminary

 England also compiled a catechism and prepared a new English edition of the missal, with an explanation of the mass.
-He was an active member of the Philosophical Society of Charleston, assisted in organizing the Antiduelling Society in Charleston to prevent dueling, and strenuously opposed Nullification in a community where it was vehemently advocated.
+He was an active member of the Philosophical Society of Charleston, assisted in organizing the Anti-Duelling Society in Charleston to prevent dueling, and strenuously opposed Nullification in a community where it was vehemently advocated.

 Ministering to African-Americans

-When in Charleston, England celebrated an early mass in the cathedral for African Americans every Sunday, preaching to them at the mass and at a Vesper service.
-He usually delivered two afternoon sermons; if unable to deliver both, he would cancel the sermon for the rich and education in favor of one for the poor.
-During the cholera and yellow fever epidemics, he joined the priests and nuns in tending to the sick.
-England lived a very frugal existence, often seen on the streets of Charleston wearing worn out shoes.
-He frequently was exhausted and survived several serious illnesses.
-In 1834, England recruited a small group of Ursulines nuns from the convent at Blackrock, Cork to come to the diocese to teach and minister.
-During this time, some slaveowners invited England to their plantations to minister to their enslaved people.
+When in Charleston, England celebrated an early mass in the cathedral for African Americans every Sunday, preaching to them at the mass and at a vesper service.
+He usually delivered two afternoon sermons; if unable to deliver both, he would cancel the sermon for the rich and educated in favor of one for the poor.
+During the cholera and yellow fever epidemics in Charleston, he joined his priests and nuns in tending to the sick.
+England lived a very frugal existence, often seen on the city streets wearing worn-out shoes.
+He frequently suffered from exhaustion and survived several serious illnesses.
+In 1834, England recruited a small group of Ursulines nuns from the convent at Blackrock, Cork, to come to the diocese to teach and minister.
+During this time, some slave owners invited England to their plantations to minister to their enslaved people.

 In 1835, England established more free schools for African-American children in Charleston.
 That same year, anti-Catholic agitators raised a mob that raided the Charleston post office.
 Its intent was to attack England's schools the next day.
-However, when the mob arrived, they were met by Charleston's Irish Volunteers, a militia created by Irish immigrants to protect themselves.
+However, when the mob arrived, they were met by Charleston's Irish Volunteers, a militia created by Irish immigrants for self-protection.
 Soon after this incident, England was forced to close his schools.